Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Yum Sing House

 Karaoke, Cantonese food and 1960s kitsch.
 Yum Sing House has all the good stuff in spades.
 Seek out the easy-to-miss entrance on Sutherland Street, which gives way to an expansive, mood-lit dining room.
-Order everything from spanner crab croquettes to crispy skin spatchcock.
-Try mango sago with coconut jelly, knock back an espresso martini and head upstairs to the secret karaoke room.
+Order everything from prawn toast to crispy skin spatchcock.
+Try mango sago with coconut jelly, knock back a matcha sour and head upstairs to the secret karaoke room.

 Yaowarat